← Hell World Blog··18 min read

 Do you offer a free trial?
 No — bandwidth costs us real money, so the abuse economics don’t work.
 We do offer top-ups starting at $5 so you can test any brand at meaningful volume without committing to vendor minimums.

 Where do I start if I’m new?
-Geofast for general scraping, FP-Mobile for sneaker work, HD-Goat for AI agents. $5 top-up, route some traffic, see what fails, adjust.
+Geofast for general residential scraping, FP-Mobile for sneaker work, Static ISP for AI agents (the per-IP/month adjacent product). $5 top-up, route some traffic, see what fails, adjust.

 What’s next